Information for Authors

 Original Manuscripts

 Authors are encouraged to submit original manuscripts that are prepared in accordance with our Author Guidelines (see here).
-An original submission means that the manuscript has not been previously published elsewhere (except as an abstract or a preliminary report), is not under consideration for publication elsewhere, and, if accepted, will not be published elsewhere in similar form, in any language, without the consent of our publisher Lippincott Williams & Wilkins.
+An original submission means that the manuscript has not been written by Artificial Intelligence authoring tools, previously published elsewhere (except as an abstract or a preliminary report), is not under consideration for publication elsewhere, and, if accepted, will not be published elsewhere in similar form, in any language, without the consent of our publisher Lippincott Williams & Wilkins.
 Duplicate submissions of this nature are not acceptable.

 Permissions